knetikcloud/knetikcloud-objc-client/docs/JSAPIActivitiesApi.md

         completionHandler: (void (^)(JSAPITemplateResource* output, NSError* error)) handler;
 ```

-Create a activity template
+Create an activity template

-Activity Templates define a type of activity and the properties they have. <br><br><b>Permissions Needed:</b> TEMPLATE_ADMIN
+Activity Templates define a type of activity and the properties they have.<br /><b>Permissions Needed:</b> POST

 ### Example
 ```objc